- Forehead acne occurs when pores become clogged with dirt, excess oil or dead cells, resulting in bacteria growth.

 Home Remedies for Forehead Acne

-Forehead acne can be treated at home by applying one of the following ingredients directly to the affected area with a clean cotton pad:
+To treat forehead acne at home, apply one of the following ingredients to the affected area with a clean cotton pad.

 - Aloe vera